rachelkmont/ufo-sighting-reports/README.md

 ### 02_Data >> Clean_Data https://github.com/DSI-EDA-2022/Team10_final/tree/main/02_Data/Clean_Data
 - DataDictionary.pdf: data dictionary of all the variables from the UFO dataset we use and the variables from the joined datasets
 - UFO_and_Weather.csv: final clean data UFO reports joined to weather data
-- shape_1.csv: final clean data UFO reports for shape data
+- shape_1.csv: final clean data UFO reports for shape alluvium plot
-- shape_2.csv: final clean data UFO reports for shape data 2
+- shape_2.csv: final clean data UFO reports for shape interactive Plotly plot
-- politics.csv: final clean data UFO reports joined to political data
+- politics.csv: final clean data UFO reports for political plot
 ### 03_Main_Findings https://github.com/DSI-EDA-2022/Team10_final/tree/main/03_Main_Findings
 - Frequency and Text Analysis.Rmd: Investigation of UFO report frequency and patterns across time as well as a text analysis from the descriptions of UFO reports
 - MADAR.Rmd: Investigation of the patterns of reports from MADAR nodes